ArthurClemens/polythene/docs/components/mithril/drawer.md

 Push options:

 * `push: true`
-* `bordered: true` - to demarcate the drawer from the content
+* `border: true` - to demarcate the drawer from the content

 #### Mini variant